adobe/generator-aio-app/generators/add-action/asset-compute/templates/README.md

-# example-custom-worker
+# Worker Template

-This is a very simple example of a 3rd party Asset Compute worker.
-It generates a rendition by simply [copying](https://git.corp.adobe.com/nui/example-custom-worker/blob/master/worker.js#L31) the source file.
+This is a very simple example of a custom Asset Compute worker.
+It generates a rendition by simply copying the source file.

-It is based on [Project Firefly](https://wiki.corp.adobe.com/pages/viewpage.action?pageId=1776230957) and the [aio](https://github.com/adobe/aio-cli) developer tool.

 ## Code